Terms of Service

 (j) send or store malicious code in connection with the Website or Services;

-(k) interfere with or disrupt performance of the Services or the data contained therein; or
+(k) interfere with or disrupt performance of the Website or Services or the data contained therein; or

-(l) attempt to gain access to the Services or its related systems or networks in a manner not set forth in this Agreement.
+(l) attempt to gain access to the Website or Services or its related systems or networks in a manner not set forth in these Terms.

 As between you and Medchat, you own your Customer Data.
-During the time period in which you are using the Services, you grant to Medchat a non-exclusive license to access and use your Customer Data solely for the purpose of providing the Services, and in accordance with these Terms.
+During the time period in which you are using the Services, you grant to Medchat a non-exclusive license to access and use your Customer Data solely for the purpose of providing the Services in accordance with these Terms.

-Medchat owns the aggregated and statistical data (collectively, “Aggregated Data”) derived from the operation of the Services, including, without limitation, the number of records in the Services, the number and types of transactions processed using the Services and the performance results for the Services.
-Nothing herein shall be construed as prohibiting Medchat from utilizing the Aggregated Data for purposes of operating Medchat’s business.
-Notwithstanding the foregoing, in no event whatsoever will Medchat disclose to any third party any Aggregated Data that reveals any PHI or other personally identifiable information of an Authorized User or Patient, whether directly or indirectly.
+Medchat owns the aggregated and statistical data (collectively, "Aggregated Data") derived from the operation of the Services, including, without limitation, the number of records in the Services, the number and types of transactions processed using the Services and the performance results for the Services.
+Nothing herein shall be construed as prohibiting Medchat from utilizing the Aggregated Data for purposes of operating Medchat's business.
+Notwithstanding the foregoing, in no event whatsoever will Medchat disclose to any third party any Aggregated Data that reveals any PHI or other personally identifiable information of a User, whether directly or indirectly.

-You agree to pay to Medchat the monthly subscription fees associated with Services and the plan you selected, as well as any applicable taxes.
+You agree to pay to Medchat the subscription fees associated with Services and the plan you selected, as well as any applicable taxes.
+If you have contracted for the Services through an authorized reseller of Medchat (a "Reseller"), you will pay subscription fees to the Reseller in accordance with your agreement with such Reseller.
 Except as expressly set forth herein, all payment obligations are non-cancelable and all payments made are non-refundable.

 Should you have any dispute as to the fees associated with your account, please contact us at email@example.com within 30 days of the date of the activity that generated such dispute, and we will attempt to resolve the matter.
 Disputes older than 30 days shall not be entitled to any refunds.